stashed/docs/docs/guides/latest/advance-use-case/restore-in-pvc-template.md

 - `spec.target.volumeMounts` specifies the directory where the targeted PVC will be mounted inside the restore job.
 - `spec.target.rules[*].paths` specifies the directories that will be restored from the backed up data.
-- `spec.target.volumeClaimTemplates:`
+- `spec.target.volumeClaimTemplates:` specifies a list of PVC templates that will be created by restoring volumes from respective backed up volumes.
-  - `metadata.name` is the name of the restored PVC.
+  - `metadata.name` specifies the name of the restored PVC.

 Let's create the `RestoreSession` object that we have shown above,